-HIG H Hazard Structure Inspection Н A dam that has a high hazard potential because it is in a location and of a size that failure or misoperation of the dam would result in probable loss of human life from: Every 2 years O Water levels and velocities causing structural failure of a foundation of a habitable residential, commercial, or industrial structure, which is occupied under normal conditions.
-O Water levels rising above the first floor elevation of a habitable residential, commercial, or industrial structure, which is occupied under normal conditions when the rise due to dam failure is greater than one foot.
-Structural damage to an interstate highway, which could render the roadway impassable or otherwise interrupt public safety services.
-The release of a quantity and concentration of material, which qualify as "hazardous waste" as defined by RSA 147-A:2 VII.
+HIGI H Hazard Structure Inspection н A dam that has a high hazard potential because it is in a location and of a size that failure or misoperation of the dam would result in probable loss of human life from: Every 2 years • Water levels and velocities causing structural failure of a foundation of a habitable residential, commercial, or industrial structure, which is occupied under normal conditions. • Water levels rising above the first floor elevation of a habitable residential, commercial, or industrial structure, which is occupied under normal conditions when the rise due to dam failure is greater than one foot.
+O Structural damage to an interstate highway, which could render the roadway impassable or otherwise interrupt public safety services.
+O The release of a quantity and concentration of material, which qualify as "hazardous waste" as defined by RSA 147-A:2 VII.
 O Any other circumstance that would more likely than not cause one or more deaths.
-SIGI NIFICANT Hazard Structure Inspection S A dam that has a significant hazard potential because it is in a location and of a size that failure or misoperation of the dam would result in any of the following: Every 4 years O No probable loss of lives.
-O Major economic loss to structures or property.
-O Structural damage to a Class I or Class II road that could render the road impassable or otherwise interrupt public safety services.
+SIGN NIFICANT Hazard Structure Inspectio S A dam that has a significant hazard potential because it is in a location and of a size that failure or misoperation of the dam would result in any of the following: Every 4 years O No probable loss of lives.
+O Major economic loss to structures or property. • Structural damage to a Class I or Class II road that could render the road impassable or otherwise interrupt public safety services. ${f O}$ Major environmental or public health losses, including one or more of the following: Damage to a public water system, as defined by RSA 485:1-a, XV, which will take longer than 48 hours to repair.

-NH Dam Hazard Classification ♦ The release of liquid industrial, agricultural, or commercial wastes, septage, sewage, or contaminated sediments if the storage capacity is 2 acre-feet or more. • Damage to an environmentally sensitive site that does not meet the definition of reversible environmental losses.
-LOW Hazard Structure Inspection L A dam that has a low hazard potential because it is in a location and of a size that failure or Every 6 misoperation of the dam would result in any of the following: years O No possible loss of life.
+NHC NH Dam Hazard Classification The release of liquid industrial, agricultural, or commercial wastes, septage, sewage, or contaminated sediments if the storage capacity is 2 acre-feet or more.
+Damage to an environmentally sensitive site that does not meet the definition of reversible environmental losses.
+LOW Hazard Structure Inspection L A dam that has a low hazard potential because it is in a location and of a size that failure or misoperation of the dam would result in any of the following: Every 6 years O No possible loss of life.
 O Low economic loss to structures or property.
 O Structural damage to a town/city road or private road accessing property other than the dam owner's that could render the road impassable or interrupt public safety services.
-O The release of liquid industrial, agricultural, or commercial wastes, septage, or contaminated sediment if the storage capacity is less than 2 acre-feet and is located more than 250 feet from a water body or water course. • Reversible environmental losses to environmentally sensitive sites.
-NON-MENACE Structure Inspection NM A dam that is not a menace because it is in a location and of a size that failure or Every 6 misoperation of the dam would not result in probable loss of life or loss to property, years \ provided the dam is: \if certain criteria are met • Less than 6 feet in height if it has a storage capacity greater than 50 acre-feet;
+O The release of liquid industrial, agricultural, or commercial wastes, septage, or contaminated sediment if the storage capacity is less than 2 acre-feet and is located more than 250 feet from a water body or water course.
+O Reversible environmental losses to environmentally sensitive sites.
+NON -MENACE Structure Inspection NM A dam that is not a menace because it is in a location and of a size that failure or misoperation of the dam would not result in probable loss of life or loss to property, provided the dam is: if certain criteria are met Every 6 years O Less than 6 feet in height if it has a storage capacity greater than 50 acre-feet; O Less than 25 feet in height if it has a storage capacity of 15 to 50 acre-feet.